-Angela is a licensed clinical social worker who comes to Thrive from California, bringing a wealth of knowledge to our program.
-She performs clinical intakes for Thrive and provides telehealth therapy for clients of all ages.
+Angela is a NJ licensed social worker who comes to Thrive from California where she is a licensed clinical social worker.
+She brings a wealth of knowledge to our program and performs clinical intakes for Thrive and provides telehealth therapy for clients of all ages.
 She has over a decade of experience providing individual and family therapy to a diverse population of children, youth, and their families.
 Her expertise focuses on attachment, sexual abuse, trauma, foster care, and refugees.

 Angela firmly believes in the power of strength-based and client-centered practice, and is devoted to creating opportunities for the people around her to achieve their own goals and exceed their own expectations for success.
 She is a passionate and caring therapist, dedicated to serving the underserved populations, using quality and evidence-based practices to help her families.

 Taryn is a Master’s level clinician, board-certified in music therapy who works with young children, adolescents, and adults in our Voorhees location.
 Specializing in trauma-informed care, she loves to support an individual’s integration of self via client engagement in a variety of empowering creative and musical experiences.
 Taryn’s experience in behavioral inpatient has prepared her well for clients in need of crisis intervention.
 Taryn prefers a family-systems approach, when available, for treating clients and utilizes community music therapy and feminist music therapy ideals to help inform her clinical practice.